 Project leader: Marta C. González, Luis E. Olmos

-Short title: Social integration
+Short title: Urban social integration

 - How do mobility patterns, based on activity-space, travel times, and number of trips vary for lower-wage workers compared to trips originating from higher-income areas?